 Q: I already submitted a paper form to the Office of the University Registrar, do I need to submit a new one?

-A: Yes, the Office of the University Registrar will not accept paper applications for graduation any longer.
+A: Yes, the Office of the University Registrar will no longer accept paper applications for graduation.
 Please use the appropriate link above.

 Q: I submitted an application for a previous term but needed to defer my graduation date, do I need to submit a new one?